JherezTaylor/Datamining-Reddit/README.md

 # Datamining Final project: Mining Reddit comments
-The aim is to analyze and construct a data mining project using public Reddit comments from May 2015.The dataset can be found [here.](https://www.kaggle.com/c/reddit-comments-may-2015.)
+The aim is to analyze and construct a data mining project using public Reddit comments from May 2015.The dataset can be found and queried in the browser [here.](https://www.kaggle.com/c/reddit-comments-may-2015.)
+We will be using the same dataset but in a bzip archive that stores json blobs.
+From here on out the instructions assume that you have [this file](https://mega.nz/#!ysBWXRqK!yPXLr25PgJi184pbJU3GtnqUY4wG7YvuPpxJjEmnb9A)

 The task is to study the dataset and prepare a proposal of what knowledge you plan to extract from this dataset using a data-minng technique.